muldjord/skyscraper/README.md

 This will give you a description of everything Skyscraper can do if you feel adventurous!
 Let's go over the most important ones:

 * `-p [platform]`: This tells Skyscraper which platform you wish to scrape during this scraping run.
 Check the full list of platforms under the `-p` option with `--help`
-* `-s [scraping module]`: This tells Skyscraper where you would like to fetch data from.
-The most important one being the `localdb` module.
-Read more about that [here](docs/LOCALDBCACHE.md)
+* `-s [scraping module]`: This tells Skyscraper where you would like to scrape and cache resources from.
+Read more about that [here](docs/CACHE.md)
-* `--refresh`: Whenever you scrape a platform with any scraping module Skyscraper caches all of that data locally.
+* `--cache refresh`: Whenever you scrape a platform with any scraping module Skyscraper caches all of that data locally.
 When you rescrape a platform it will fetch the data from the cache instead of hammering the online servers.
-Using the `--refresh` option allows you to override this and tells Skyscraper to refresh the cached data directly from the online source.
+Using the `--cache refresh` option allows you to override this and tells Skyscraper to refresh the cached data directly from the online source.
 Please only use this option if you know the data you want to scrape has changed at the source
 * `--videos`: If you wish to scrape videos for the scraping modules that support it, you need to add the `--videos` option.
 This is disabled by default because of the significant space requirements needed to save them
-* `--pretend`: This bypasses any game list generation and artwork compositing code, but still caches any incoming data.
-Useful when scraping with the non-localdb modules, as it's faster while you are just gathering data into your localdb cache
 * `--unattend`: This just bypasses any questions at the beginning of a scraping run.
 Setting `--unattend` will then always answer yes to overwriting an existing game list and not skip existing entries

 If you have your roms in a non-default location (default is `/home/[user]/RetroPie/roms/[platform]`) or wish to export the game list or artwork to non-default locations, you will also need these: